 The Belonging Project

-In January 2020, we launched the Belonging Project, conducting over 100 interviews globally with a diverse range of people.
+We launched the Belonging Project, conducting over 100 interviews globally with a diverse range of people.
 Our research reaffirmed our core belief: organizations that create a strong sense of Belonging are more successful – in business, employee satisfaction and longevity.
 Belonging is the proven cornerstone of success.

 When we founded Hedley May, we made a commitment to make a positive impact on our broader communities.
 We focus on providing opportunity to the underserved through mentorship, internships, workshops and other career development initiatives.
 We are also dedicated advocates and supporters of numerous social mobility programs.